Not able to get to a live SFMA Level 1, but want to get started?

 The SFMA Level 2 provides a systematic approach to efficiently treating movement dysfunction.

-The Level 2 Course emphasizes our 3 R's approach - Reset, Reinforce, and Reloading - to restore proper movement.
+The Level 2 Course emphasizes our 3 R's approach - Reset, Reinforce, and Retraining - to restore proper movement.
 With your SFMA findings, you can prioritize where to start your treatment plan and what the intervention is.
-There are many great mobility techniques available -in SFMA Level 2 we discuss Reset options, but the primary focus to our course is Reinforcement and Reloading.
+There are many great mobility techniques available -in SFMA Level 2 we discuss Reset options, but the primary focus to our course is Reinforcement and Retraining.

 Infants develop movement in patterns, not individual muscles.
 They learn to control movements before they progress to a more challenging posture.
 Using the neurodevelopmental perspective – how we learned to move as infants – we have developed a model to guide motor control programming to mimic what we learned in our early years.